favalot/genassist4j/README.md

 GenAssist4j enables the next-gen LLM applications with a generic multi-agent conversation framework.
 Features of this use case include:

 - **Multi-agent conversations**: GenAssist4j agents can communicate with each other to solve tasks.
+- **Customization**: GenAssist4j agents can be customized to meet specific application needs.
+- **Human particip